Asp (rocket): ASP-III

+ASP-IV

 ASP-IV used an ASP motor case with B.F.
 Goodrich E-107M propellant.
+It was launched two times, on May 18 and 19, 1960 from Wallops Island to an apogee of 80 km.

+ASP-V

 ASP-V was to utilize a polysulfide propellant but erratic burning and resultant burn through proved insoluble.
 ASP-V was canceled.

+ASPAN

 ASP was combined with a Nike booster to create the ASPAN which exceeded performance of the Nike-Cajun and Nike Deacon.

+Pogo-Hi-III

+This is a single stage vehicle using an ASP motor, intended as a high-altitude radar target.
+It was launched three times from White Sands in 1959 to an apogee of 60 km.